hozza/medium-viable-startpage/README.md

 TODO load the startparge bu Github Pages URL and enter in your local settings, then save as your start page.

+### Known Issues / Gotchas

-*Note: Your browser may not support changing new tab's URL natively.
+- URL Changing: Your browser may not support changing new tab's URL natively.
 I use [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension for Chrome.*
+- Blurred Backgrounds: Uses CSS `backdrop-filter` which is not officially supported in in Firefox version 70 this feature is behind the `layout.css.backdrop-filter.enabled` preference (needs to be set to true) and the `gfx.webrender.all` preference (needs to be set to true).
+To change preferences in Firefox, visit about:config.

 ## Credits